shirinyamani/transformer-network/README.md

 <img src="./img/multi4.png">

-In the following I will attach the original diagram from the Attention paper;
+Below the original diagram from the Attention paper is attached.

 <img src="./img/tforg.png">